fmegahed/chatsqc/README.md

     - For exploring and testing the API, all new OpenAI users get free $5 in free tokens.
 These tokens expire after 3 months.
 Once you exceed your quota, you can subscribe to one of their paid plans and continue using the API.

 4. Run the following commands in Anaconda's cmd in this order:
-    - `python preprocess.py`, which will create the vector store for the NIST/SEMATECH Handbook of Engineering Statistics.
-    - `python read_and_preprocess_papers.py`, which will create the vector store for the open-access papers.
-    - `streamlit run chatsqc.py`, which will run the app
+    - `streamlit run ChatSQC.py`, which will run the app

 **Instructions for Running the App every time:**